WH Incharge banner

 • Educational Background:

 • A bachelor's degree in logistics, supply chain management, business administration, or a related field is highly preferred.
-However, a diploma or associate's degree with relevant experience can also be sufficient.
+Some companies may consider candidates with an associate's degree or diploma, especially if they have significant experience.

 • Experience:

-• Prior experience in a warehouse environment is highly valuable.
-Starting in entry-level positions such as a warehouse worker or inventory clerk can provide a solid foundation for career advancement.
+• Prior experience in a warehouse environment is highly valued.
+Starting in entry-level positions such as warehouse associate or inventory clerk can provide valuable hands-on experience.

 Study Path